Home

 Pausing or breaking upload

-To pause the upload you simply break the connection.
-From the server point of view there is no any difference if the connection was broken intentionally or if there were any network or client application failure.
+To pause the upload, you simply break the connection.
+From the server point of view, there is no any difference if the connection was broken intentionally or if there were any network or client application failure.
 Note that this process is asynchronous and often server will still continue receiving bytes while client reports that the connection is broken/paused.

-To restore broken / paused upload you must first request how much of the file was successfully saved on server side.
-As soon as there is no any standard way to request such information from server, we provide proprietary upload-progress report for this purpose:
+To restore broken / paused upload you must first request how much of the file was successfully saved on the server side.
+As soon as there is no any standard way to request such information from the server, we provide proprietary upload-progress report for this purpose:

 REPORT /Folder/LargeFile.zip HTTP/1.1